angband/angband/docs/customize.rst

 You can close a subwindow with the standard close control on the window's upper right corner.
 Closing the main window with the standard control causes the game to save its current state and then exit.
-You can reopen or also close a subwindow via the "Visibilty" menu, the first entry in the "Window" menu for the main window.
+You can reopen or also close a subwindow via the "Visibility" menu, the first entry in the "Window" menu for the main window.
 To move a window, use the standard procedure: position the mouse pointer on the window's title bar and then click and drag the mouse to change the window's position.
 Click and drag on the edges or